-This guide is for users who find that their robot is moving too quickly.
-By using the procedure below you can slow down the robot's motor.
-This will decrease the speed at which the robot moves.
+This guide is for users who find that their robot is moving either too fast or too slow.
+By using the procedure below, you can alter the speed of the robot's motor.
+This will change the speed at which the robot moves.

 ‘x’: lateral motion, ‘y’: front to back motion, ‘z’: vertical motion of the left mount, ‘a’: vertical motion of the right mount, ‘b’: plunger motor for the left pipette, ‘c’: plunger motor for the right pipette.